Kdoggett887/cisc374-blue-penguin/README.md

 *There could be a problem with how filters are applied that it creates and image that is equivalent based on the number of filters, but could look different.
 Untested for the most part

+*The mute button might be finicky after playing for a while after moving on Levels

+*On the final level 3, you can collide with the final turtle twice (after the visibility is hidden) and completing the filter will end the game.
+It is supposed to not collide after it is hidden, and the user is supposed to find Professor Pixel

 ## Sidelined Code
   *Sliders for applying filters instead of buttons (except grayscale, which can only toggle) *Sobel filter (works but unused)